The Top 10 Most Referenced Movies on The Simpsons

 Homer is fooled by his own shark prank in “Itchy & Scratchy Land” (S6E4).

-The Simpsons draws broadly and diversely from Spielberg’s first blockbuster, including the thumping score (duh-dum), multiple shark (and dolphin) attacks, and the small-town characters and politics of Amity.
+The Simpsons draws broadly and diversely from Steven Spielberg’s first blockbuster, including the thumping score (duh-dum), multiple shark (and dolphin) attacks, and the small-town characters and politics of Amity.

 Bart scratches a chalkboard in “Homer Goes to College” (S5E3).